-How to run your trading strategy on Collective2
+How to manage your trading strategy on Collective2

 Below are your choices.
-The most simple is that you can type your buy and sell signals into our web site.
-Or, you can explore the more advanced choices.
+The most simple is that you can type your buy and sell signals into our C2 Quick Trade web site order ticket.
+Or, you can explore the more advanced choices.*

-If you use one of these popular third-party trading applications, you can configure them to send buy and sell signals into Collective2.
+If you use popular third-party trading applications like NinjaTrader, TradeStation, or MT4, you can configure them to send buy and sell signals into your Collective2 Model Account.
+More

 Past results are not necessarily indicative of future results.